pranigopu/frozenLake/report/individualReflection.md

 - Reviewed question 4 of the report
 - Wrote the definitions section and implementation notes

-<br>Nimesh Bansal worked on the implementations independently, but was unable to contribute as much to the final submission as me or Malo due to illness.
+<br>Nimesh Bansal worked on the implementations independently, but was unable to contribute as much to the final submission as me or Malo due to severe illness.
 In summary, Nimesh's work was as follows:

 - Implemented the `FrozenLake` environment
 - Implemented policy and value iteration